enchant97/basic-cloud/README.md

 > Take note this project is currently in early stages of development, this warning will be removed when v1.0 is released

+## EOL
+This was started a while ago and it could be achieved in a better way.
+A simular app will return...

 ## Features
 - User Accounts
 - Personal and shared share